Suomynona589/Im-not-a-robot-cheats/README.md

 <h2>Level 23:</h2>
 <h3>Panorama</h3>
-Sorry, couldn't find a way to code.<br>
+Shows a video next to Panorama of how to do it.<br>

 <h2><b>Level 24:</b></h2>
 <h3>Eye Exam</h3>